noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 - resource policies are easier to grant/deny access across services/accounts, but have size limits
   - iam roles are a bit more verbose but dont have limits
-- always follow principle of least privilege for users and roles
+- users
   - protect the root user at all costs
     - create an admin user instead
   - always enable multi factor auth
+- groups
-- always assign users to groups, and attach policies to groups
+  - always assign users to groups, and attach policies to groups (and not directly to users)
-  - as opposed to attaching policies to specific users
 - policies
+  - always follow principle of least privilege for users and roles
-  - generally the default policies are always too lenient
+  - generally the managed policies are always too lenient

 ### anti patterns